 On our case, we hired a carabao pull cart to get to Villa Cleofas.
-Though, I refused to ride it.
+However, I refused to ride it.
 I just don’t advocate the use of animals for transport.

 Where to Stay in Cagbalete

 There are few resorts that offer a relaxing stay in Cagbalete.
 The first on my recommendation list is Villa Cleofas.
-Resorts like Villa Noe and Doña Choleng are also good places to stay.
+Resorts like Villa Noe and Doña Choleng are also good options.

 Villa Cleofas offers spacious cabanas and a gorgeous beach front.
 At low tide, you can walk to the nearby island which floats directly in front of the resort.
 Cottages/rooms that can accommodate 25 people cost around ₱5,500.
 You only need to pay ₱3,000 and ₱2,500 for cottages that can house 12 and 8 individuals respectively.
 A ₱50/person entrance fee is collected on top of the cottage rent.

-Facilities for karaoke, table tennis, volleyball, horseback riding, canoe, boat for island hopping, and utensils for cooking are also available for a fee.
+Facilities for karaoke, table tennis, volleyball, canoe, boat for island hopping, and utensils for cooking are also available for a fee.

 For the power supply, they only turn the generator on from 06:00PM until 06:00AM the following day.
 The schedule is pretty the same with the rest of the resorts in Cagbalete.